snowflakedb/floe/cpp/README.md

 ### Code Coverage

-To generate a code coverage report add `-DENABLE_COVERAGE=ON` to the cmake command and build with target `coverage`:
+To generate a code coverage report, add `-DENABLE_COVERAGE=ON` to the CMake command and build with the `coverage` target:

 ```bash
 cmake -DCMAKE_BUILD_TYPE=Debug -DENABLE_COVERAGE=ON -B cmake-build-coverage && \
 cmake --build cmake-build-coverage --target coverage